 Accommodation will be paid in accordance with the rates which are published by the Australian Taxation Office determination 2012/17 (TD2012/17) including any future amendments made to this determination.
 For the purpose of the MOICDP the accommodation rates may be paid in accordance with Table four of TD2012/17: High cost country centres - accommodation expenses.
 However, as accommodation in some locations may be more expensive due to seasonal variations, or suitable accommodation is scarce, consideration will be given to paying higher rates on a case by case basis.
-TD2012/17 can be accessed via the ATO website at: http://law.ato.gov.au/atolaw/.
+TD2012/17 or any updates can be accessed at the ATO website.